Herons are a family of migratory birds found in many regions, including Virginia.

 Its diet primarily consists of fish, aquatic insects, small crustaceans, and tadpoles.

-With its gorgeous plumage and distinctive feeding habits, this majestic species is beloved among birders who enjoy observing them annually during their seasonal migration north through the United States towards their winter range along coastal Georgia and extreme south Florida.
+With its gorgeous plumage and distinctive feeding habits, this majestic species is beloved among birders who enjoy observing it annually during its seasonal migration north through the United States towards its winter range along coastal Georgia and extreme south Florida.

 As their habitat continues to face threats due to increased development pressures, conservation efforts are being implemented throughout Virginia to ensure that these birds enjoy rich wetland habitats necessary for their survival and breeding success.